kurzynam/nanomodeller/gnuplot/license/wxWidgets/readme.txt

-However, if you distribute wxGTK or wxMotif (with Lesstif) version of your application, don't forget that it is linked against GTK+ (or Lesstif) which is covered by LGPL *without* exception notice and so is bound by its requirements.
+However, if you distribute wxGTK or wxMotif (with Lesstif) version of your application, don't forget that it is linked against GTK+ (or Lesstif) which is covered by LGPL *without* exception notice and so is bond by its requirements.

 If you use TIFF image handler, please see src/tiff/COPYRIGHT for libtiff licence details.